- About “Cover The Uninsured Week”

 Father of goodness and love,

-hear our prayers for the sick members of our community
+hear our prayers for the uninsured members of our community

 and for all who are in need.

 For those who seek care but find that it is out of reach,

 may they find consolation in your healing presence.

 For all who are blessed with health and security,

 may they work to fulfill the needs of those who are sick and insecure.

 For leaders who make decisions that affect the health and well-being of others, may they strive to ensure the fundamental right to health care.

 Leader: Gracious God, we as health care leaders are on a journey of faith which will challenge us to choose for the good of all.
 The journey is one of spirit and truth and mission.
 We thank you, God, for your goodness and love.
 We believe your Son and powerful Spirit will share the journey with us, even to the end of time.